edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

 But in the case you want to keep the stack for disaster recovery purposes, you want the instances to be rebuild with the latest version of your application and database during the recovery.
 Therefore you will want to discard the EC2 instances while keeping the Elastic IP address.

 Therefore first power down all layer instances.
 Then delete the PHP App Server instance.
-Make sure to untick the box for _Delete Instance&#8217;s Elastic IP_ for the PHP App Server instance (See Figure 26).
+Make sure to untick the box for _Delete Instance's Elastic IP_ for the PHP App Server instance (See Figure 26).
 This way you can reuse the Elastic IP address when you spin up new instances again.

 <div id="attachment_1151" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/02/Opsworks23.png" alt="Figure 26: Keep the Elastic IP when deleting a PHP App Server instance" width="600" height="169" class="size-full wp-image-1151" srcset="/content/uploads/2014/02/Opsworks23.png 600w, /content/uploads/2014/02/Opsworks23-360x101.png 360w, /content/uploads/2014/02/Opsworks23-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />